BECS Direct Entry System

 What kinds of payments can be made via BECS?

 The BECS Direct Entry system is an efficient and reliable way of making low-value, bank-account-to-bank-account funds transfers like direct debit, direct credit and consumer ‘pay anyone’ bank transfers.
-A feature of Direct Entry is its relative low cost because payment volumes are high and exchanged in bulk.

-Even though BECS is mostly used for relatively low-value transactions, payers can transfer up to $100 million in a single transaction.
 Direct debits are typically used by businesses with subscription revenue models, and billers for the regular collection of recurring payments.
 Examples of direct credit payments include those initiated by organisations that make bulk recurring payments such as payroll or superannuation contributions.

 Why is BECS being retired?

-Australia’s world-class payments system is a foundational component of the digital economy, and the BECS framework has done an incredible job since its inception in the 1980s.
 As Zepto CEO Chris Jewell says, "A lot of people talk about the legacy system of BECS.
 But I don't think of BECS as 'legacy'.
 I think of it as a Hall of Famer.
 In the context of what it's delivered to Australia, it's been incredibly powerful as an engine of the economy for decades."

 But in late 2023, the Governor of the Reserve Bank of Australia — Michele Bullock — delivered the Annual Payments Address at the Australian Payments Network Summit.
 In it, Governor Bullock described the Payments System Board’s strategic priorities, and drew a 2030 line-in-the-sand for Australia's legacy BECS framework.